-After considerable research and analysis of online fax services, we recommend Nextiva for its online fax service for small businesses.
+After conducting our 2017 research and analysis of online fax services, we recommend Nextiva for its online fax service for small businesses.

 Ready to choose an online fax service?
 Here's a breakdown of our complete coverage: